open-source-tabletop/respawn/respawn.md

 #### Battlefield

-Players should set up the table and roll off to choose one of the short table edges.
+Players should set up the table and roll off to choose one of the short table edges each.
 Each player should then place a flag base somewhere 6 inches from their table edge and at least 6 inches from any other table edge.
 The player that choose their table edge places their flag base first.

 Each player then places 3 entry points on their own table edge numbered 1 - 3.
 Any time they bring one of their characters onto the battlefield from reserve the player must roll a d3 (roll a d6 and divide by 2 rounding up) to determine which entry point they will use.

 #### Objectives

-- Each team scores 8 Victory Points each time they score a flag objective.
+- Each team scores 5 Victory Points each time they score a flag objective.
 - Each team scores 1 Victory Point each time they kill an enemy character.

-This is increased to 2 Victory Points on the last round.
+The first team to reach 15 Victory Points wins the match, or the player with the most Victory Points at the end of Round 5.

 -----